Why build Virtual Reality when living

 The rigor of Iyengar method in Hatha Yoga as Kat taught were quite agreeable to me.
 Same applied for Pranayama.
 Visualization exercises at the end of class were enlightening.
 The ease by which all of these came to me indicated many lifetimes endeavoring towards that goal.
 That is the most logical explanation– applying Occam’s Razor of least assumptions.

 Applying one of Kat’s visualizations on my own at home led to having an amazing experience during meditation.
-The short version: it began by “visualizing the center of one’s mind or center of your brain, if that’s easier,” she said.
+It began by “visualizing the center of one’s mind or center of your brain, if that’s easier,” she said.
 “Visualize it expanding with each inhale and collapsing back to an infinitesimal nothingness with each exhale.
 Let it expand into a starburst, and contract; expand, contract, …”

 I followed those simple instructions at home.
 Facing due north sitting in the full lotus position on the floor next to my bed, I must have matched the requisite breath rate perfectly.
 Within the experience, I encountered another soul.
 Silently asking, “Who are you?”
 I received no answer.
 Realizing that I might be in too deep, I exited.